We’ve just had word the long-awaited program is being aired on Channel 4 in the UK from Monday August 1st 2022.

 We offer dedicated parking, I’ll even help carry your bags to your room if not too busy.

 What does Ma and Pa mean?
-Exactly that, we are both in our sixties, we’ve been about a bit, we’ve stayed in places we’d rather not and places that felt like home, we want you to feel “at home” when you stay at Belonga Mick, remember visiting you grandma’s when you were young? remember how cosy and welcoming that bed was?
+Exactly that, I am in my sixties, and have been about a bit, I’ve stayed in places I’d rather not and places that felt like home, therefore want you to feel “at home” when you stay at Belonga Mick, remember visiting your grandparents when you were young? remember how cosy and welcoming that bed was?
 If we can achieve something along those lines here we have achieved what we set out to achieve.

 My philosophy has always been “don’t do it for the money”, if the only reason you do any job is to get paid, you will have no passion, you will not be able to give that little bit of something that makes what you do special, be passionate.